TM1992/wave_python_program/README.md

 # wave_python_program

 # ・This program is a program that removes most of the vocal sound from songs.
+# ・This program utilizes the short-time Fourier transform and its inverse.
 # ・We cannot be held responsible for any damage caused by using this program.
 # ・The processing time is more than twice the length of the song.
 # ・The processed wave file will have almost the same key as the original song by setting the speed to 0.92x, transpose to -1, and tune to -20.